appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 <dd>

-When enabled, this property displays a confirmation modal before each data refresh.
+When enabled, this property displays a confirmation modal each time a query is executed.
 This ensures that users can confirm their action before executing the query, preventing unintended data updates.